securitytheatre/just-go-phishing/README.md

 # just-go-phishing
-Automated phishing infrastructure deployment made easy.
+Phishing infrastructure deployment made easy.

 To use, update `DOMAIN` and `EMAIL_ADDRESS` in `main.py`.
 Install the required dependencies and run using the following commands: